The people you’re hiring are arguably your business’ most important asset.

 The bottom line?
 If your product marketer knows what metrics they should be tracking, it’ll be easier for them to determine whether a product launch was successful.
 (And if not, what they should focus on next time.)

-5. How would you encourage customers to use our new feature / update their software?
+5. How would you encourage customers to use our new feature or update their software?

 Your product marketing strategy doesn’t end once a new product has been launched.
 You’ll likely be adding new features and updates as the months go by.
 Your new hire needs to know how to market those.